 Other than the above, there may be a variety of interesting reasons for a name change.
 Sometimes someone did not take a liking to the name their parents gave; in some cases the couple would go for a ‘double-barrel’ name, hyphenating the surnames of both the partners.
 Some do it to Anglicise their names as in a few cases the way their names are pronounced in North America may end up as an unpleasant word in their language or else to make it easier for the folks to pronounce one’s name.
 At times some feel that their name is a liability while seeking a job and at times it is to beat an identity theft.

-My mother, Pallathettu Kurian Sosamma married my father Koduvath Varkey George in 1956.
+Our mother, Pallathettu Kurian Sosamma married our father Koduvath Varkey George in 1956.
 They both were teachers and neither changed their names.
 Our father believed that everyone must maintain their individuality and identity and marriage is not a sacrificial altar, which demands one to surrender one’s name.
 Further, the expenses and hassles involved as per him were also not worth the trouble.
 Hence, none of his daughters in law, including my wife, changed their names after marriage.
 My wife remained Marina Mani, the surname she got from her father’s name.

 Many officers in the Indian Army change their wife’s name after marriage at their own will.
 They had their documentations (Part II Orders) of their marriage done and replaced the surname of their wife with the husband’s surname.
 It was surprising to many when I insisted that my wife will maintain her maiden name in all her documentations.
 I realised most officers were unaware of the procedure for a change of name and that a marriage under any law does not authorise a change of name.
 The soldiers too followed the simple methodology of a marriage Part II Order to change their spouse’s name and the uninformed officers did sign them off!